 8. Visible tattoos, tongue piercings, and ear gauges are NOT allowed.

 9. The ‘Disney Look’: All Disney cast members look nice and clean, what our grandmothers called “presentable”.
 That doesn’t happen by accident!

 For example, all facial hair on CMs has to be fully grown in and neatly trimmed.
 Any mustache cannot extend over the lip or further than the corners of the mouth.
 Male and female CMs are not allowed to shave their eyebrows.
 Men’s hair cannot extend over their ears or shirt collars.
 Women’s hair has to be neatly brushed.
 Braids are allowed, but not beads.
 Nail polish must be a neutral color, nails must be trimmed and not too long.

 10. A character CM always stays in character.
 Any characters outside the Disney universe simply don’t exist in the Disney parks, so don’t ask a Disney princess what she thinks about Harry Potter World over at Universal.

-12. CMs can’t accept tips unless it’s specifically part of their role, i.e., server in a full-service, sit down restaurant.
+12. CMs can’t accept tips unless it’s specifically part of their role, i.e., a server in a full-service, sit down Disney restaurant.
 But, we can always accept a sincere “thank you” from guests! 🙂

 13. The Golden Rule: CPs spend their off days playing at the Parks.
 This rule is so true!
 The DCP program goes by so quickly…either I was working at DAK or playing at one of the parks.
 I was never back at my apartment just sitting around!